 In 2019, the dates are Saturday, June 22 – Friday, June 28.

 In 2020, the dates are Saturday, June 27 – Friday, July 3.

 Q. How old do I have to be to attend OSAS?

 A. We require our students to be 10 years old the day before the first day of OSAS.
 Although for Harp and Fiddle, we recommended students be 12 years old.

 Q. What are the dorms like at OSAS?

-A. In 2016, we were housed in 3 dorms.
+A. In 2017, we were housed in 3 dorms.
 The main dorm had 3 wings of 4 floors with a community bathroom on each floor.
 There is a counselor assigned to each floor for those students under 18 years old.
-The second dorm had 3 floors and was for adults and Harp students.
-The third dorm was for adults only.
-The dorms for 2017 have yet to be determined.
+The second dorm had 3 floors and was for adults only.
+The third dorm was for adults only and married couples.
+The dorms for 2018 have yet to be determined.